ncd-io/MCP23008/Python/README.md

 ```cpp
 pull_up_gpio(target_gpio)
 ```
 >This method pulls up the target GPIO.
-This is the most common state needed in GPIO input needs.
+This is the most common state needed in GPIO input applications.
 This state will allow you
 >to connect a simple switch or contact closure output sensor to your GPIO and reliably read it.